dougeby/IntuneDocs/intune/vpn-settings-configure.md

 ### Certificates

 When you create the VPN profile, you choose a SCEP or PKCS certificate profile that you previously created in Intune.
 This profile is known as the identity certificate.
-It's used to authenticate against a trusted certificate profile (or *root certificate*) that you created to establish that the user’s device is allowed to connect.
+It's used to authenticate against a trusted certificate profile (or *root certificate*) that you create to allow the user’s device to connect.
 The trusted certificate is assigned to the computer that authenticates the VPN connection, typically, the VPN server.

 For more information about how to create and use certificate profiles in Intune, see [How to configure certificates with Microsoft Intune](certificates-configure.md).